edvinv/named-js-regexp/README.md

 ## named-js-regexp
 Extends JavaScript RegExp with named groups, backreferences and replacement.
-Both are converted to normal JavaScript RegExp so you will get the same speed, except for initial parsing.
+All are converted to normal JavaScript RegExp so you will get the same speed except for initial parsing, which can also be eliminated with cache enabled.

 ### Syntax
 Named group: `(?<name>expression)` or `(:<name>expression)`